golbiga/macOS_Smartcard/README.md

 # macOS_Smartcard

-Collection of scripts for macOS management of Smartcards
+Collection of scripts and profiles for macOS management of Smartcards